i3v/GOST-Numeric-style-for-JurisM/README.md

   Examples should allow to quickly check, "how this style looks like" (useful for those, who are looking for a specific style) and "what features are implemented" (useful for those, who are looking for an example implementation of a specific feature).

-*  "issues" folder, which demonstares known style issues, e.g. where style behaviour is different from the official requirements (either fixable or not)
+*  "issues" folder, which demonstares known style issues, e.g. where style behaviour is different from the official requirements (either fixable or not).
+This is the folder for doc/docx/rtf files, and associated rdf files.
+This is a folder one may use, when to report an issue.
+   Although reporting issues with built-in github issue tracker is preferable.
+Note, that both "docx" and "rdf" should be attached to the report.
+Note, that to attach "exampleIssue.rdf", it should be first renamed to "exampleIssue.rdf.txt".